isabella232/algoliasearch-client-common/CONTRIBUTING.md

 If it's necessary, we're ready to break backward compatibility, but this should be pretty rare.

-If you want to make a change that will not be backward compatible, open an issue first to discuss it with the maintainers.
+If you want to make a change that will break the backward compatibility of the API, open an issue first to discuss it with the maintainers.

 ### Editing `README.md` and similar files